Feed-Forward Optimization With Delayed Feedback for Neural Network Training: Introduction

-This paper presents \emph{\fancynamehighlighted{} (\fancyabrv)}, our novel, biologically-inspired, backpropagation-free training algorithm for deep neural networks \footnote{Code available at \href{https://github.com/Helmholtz-AI-Energy/f3}{github.com/Helmholtz-AI-Energy/f3}}. \fancyabrv{} yields superior predictive performance on a variety of tasks compared to prior approaches by using delayed error information from previous epochs as feedback signals.
+This paper presents \emph{\fancynamehighlighted{} (\fancyabrv)}, our novel, biologically inspired, backpropagation-free training algorithm for deep neural networks. \fancyabrv{} yields superior predictive performance on various tasks compared to prior forward-only approaches by using delayed error information from previous epochs as feedback signals.
 Using fixed feedback weights, \fancyabrv{} passes these feedback signals directly to each layer without layer-wise propagation.
-Together, this resolves the dependence on downstream layers, making it possible to update the network parameters during the forward pass.
+Together, this resolves the dependence on downstream layers, enabling the update of network parameters during the forward pass.
 As a result, \fancyabrv{} eliminates the need for the computationally expensive backward pass.
-This reduces both the computational cost and the required communication between layers, opening up promising possibilities for parallel and embedded training. \fancyabrv{} also enables in-the-loop training on neuromorphic and edge devices, making it a promising candidate for application in low-powered computational settings.
+Besides increasing biological plausibility, this reduces the computational cost and consumed energy~\citep{crafton_local_2019,ororbia_biologically_2019} and opens up new avenues for parallelization by reducing the required communication between layers. \Cref{fig:ffo_concept_comparison} illustrates \fancyabrv{} compared to backpropagation and prior biologically inspired approaches.
+Our main contributions are as follows: \begin{itemize}[itemsep=2pt, topsep=2pt] \item We introduce \fancyabrv{}, a bio-inspired, backpropagation-free training algorithm. \item We prove that \fancyabrv{}'s updates are in descending directions, minimizing the loss. \item We analyze the computational and memory complexity compared to BP. \item We evaluate \fancyabrv{} against other bio-plausible algorithms on various datasets and neural networks, including a proof-of-concept transformer network. \end{itemize}